New to the database?

 -

-Crossing trials group crosses.
-The grouping can reflect crosses done in the same field trial or crosses in a breeding program in a given year.
+Crossing experiments group crosses.
+The grouping can reflect crosses done in the same field trial, crosses in a breeding program in a given year, or crosses that have the same breeding objective.
 This grouping can be used to encapsulate all the crosses done in a crossing block field trial that you have saved in the database (e.g. in Manage Trials your crossing block will appear as a field trial with plots)

 -

 Finished!
-Your crossing trial is now in the database
+Your crossing experiment is now in the database

-- You may want to proceed to the crossing trial detail page you just created.
+- You may want to proceed to the crossing experiment detail page you just created.

-- You can add or upload crosses into your crossing trial as they become available.
+- You can add or upload crosses into your crossing experiment as they become available.

 - You can add crossing information as it becomes available (e.g. number of seeds, progeny, etc).

 Finished!
-Your crossing trial is now in the database
+Your crossing experiment is now in the database

-- You may want to proceed to the crossing trial detail page you just created.
+- You may want to proceed to the crossing experiment detail page you just created.

-- You can add or upload crosses into your crossing trial as they become available.
+- You can add or upload crosses into your crossing experiment as they become available.

 - You can add crossing information as it becomes available (e.g. number of seeds, progeny, etc).